many gold mines arranged in zones within two physiographic provinces--the Piedmont and the

 UNION COUNTY

-developed some time before 1840 as a consequence of placer mining in the vicinity.
+HOWIE MINE: which is 3 miles northwest of Waxhaw, was the largest in Union County.
+It wasdeveloped some time before 1840 as a consequence of placer mining in the vicinity.
 The lodes were quickly exploited, yielding an estimated $250,000 in 1854.
 After a period of idleness brought on by the Civil War, the mine was again opened in 1885 and remained active on a

 small scale at intervals until 1934.
 No activity was reported from 1934 through 1959.
 Estimated production of the mine was about 50,000 ounces of gold.